shavonneg/tp/docs/DeveloperGuide.md

   interface so that they can be treated similarly where possible e.g, during testing.

 #### Storage Implementations

+To implement this feature, several modifications were made across different classes within the `Storage` package.
+The key changes include:

+1. New Classes: The introduction of `JsonAdaptedClient` and `JsonAdaptedOrder` classes to facilitate the conversion between JSON format and the corresponding model objects (`Client` and `Order`).

+2. Updated Interfaces: The `BookKeeperStorage` interface was extended to included methods for reading and writing orders.
+Similarly, the `Storage` interface, which serves as an umbrella for all storage-related functionalities, was update to incorporate these changes.

+3. Storage Manager: The `StorageManager` class, which orchestrates the storage operations, was modified to delegate the handling of client and order data to the appropriate storage classes.

+4. Unit Tests: Unit tests were added or updated to ensure the correctness and robustness of the new functionalities.

+#### Why it is implemented that way:

+With the implementation of storing clients and orders details, the `Storage` component of our application has been enhanced to better meet the evolving needs of our users.
+These changes not only improve the functionality of our application but also lay the groundwork for future enhancements and features.

+Future plans may involve further optimizing the storage mechanisms, exploring alternative storage formats, or integrating additional data validation checks to ensure data integrity.
+Overall, the recent enhancements to the `Storage` component mark a significant step forward in enhancing the robustness and flexibility of our application.

 ### \[Proposed\] Undo/redo feature